kdlsantos/kdlsantos/README.md

 <p align="left">
 </p>

-- 📝  I’m currently working on a college student at the Technological Institute of the Philippines, taking up a Bachelor of Science in Computer Engineering.
-I am in my third year of the program.
+- 📝  I’m currently a college student at the Technological Institute of the Philippines, taking a Bachelor of Science in Computer Engineering and I'm in my third year of the program.
 This compilation of the different hands-on activities that can help to showcase my knowledge and portrait the different understanding that I gained while in college.
 These activities can help to see my capabilities that can help me to reach the success as a computer engineering.
 - 🔍  I’m currently learning more about system administration and Cisco networking.
 Both of these field are important in managing and also maintaining a computer system and networks.
 I'm open to learn and explore more things in the future that can help me to grow and develop more.

 <h3 align="left">Languages and Tools:</h3>